-The poppy has been a symbol of Remembrance for nearly 100 years, a symbol of the sacrifices made by our Armed Forces, both at times of war and in their peacekeeping duties.
+The poppy has been a symbol of Remembrance for over 100 years, a symbol of the sacrifices made by our Armed Forces, both at times of war and in their peacekeeping duties.

 The poppy is also at the very heart of the Scottish Poppy Appeal which raises the funds needed to support the Armed Forces community living in Scotland.